adi095/adi095/README.md

 # Welcome to my GitHub page! 👋 - Adishree Sane

 I'm a Robotics Engineer with expertise in AI-driven motion planning, navigation, control and computer vision.
+Passionate about coding robot actions and mechanisms to achieve optimized performance in dynamic environments utilizing AI

 ## 🎓 Experience
 ### YewSavin - Research Intern